 The A1c test results indicate a person’s average blood sugar level over 3 months.
-If this level is higher than 5.7%, it shows that there is a consistent, unusually high amount of glucose in the blood, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+If this level is higher than 5.7%, it shows that there is a consistent, unusually high amount of glucose in the blood, according to the

 A person does not have to fast before this test, which just involves taking a small blood sample.

 A doctor may diagnose diabetes based on the results of an A1c test alone.
 However, the only form of diabetes that it can detect is type 2 diabetes.